CLINICAL IMAGING HUB

 Nuclear Medicine

-Nuclear Medicine uses radiotracers and imaging techniques including PET and SPECT to assess physiological function.
-It supports diagnosis, therapy planning and personalised treatment strategies.
+Nuclear Medicine uses radiotracers and imaging techniques, including PET and SPECT, to assess physiological function.
+These scanners help in the support of diagnosis, therapy planning and personalised treatment strategies.

 Medical imaging topics cover MRI, CT, ultrasound, PET, and diagnostics